subquery/documentation/docs/subquery_network/node_operators/indexers/index-project.md

 This is the default way where the SubQuery indexer service will manage the running and deployment of a SubQuery project on the same VM using Docker.

-For system-hosted projects, you will need to provide an indexing endpoint, this endpoint must be a non-pruned archive node.
+When deploying a System Managed project you will need to provide an indexing endpoint, this endpoint must be a non-pruned archive node.
 Public nodes may be rate limited, which can affect indexing speed. **When indexing your project we suggest getting a private API key to avoid being rate limited.**

 Public RPC Endpoints may be rate limited which can affect indexing speed, when indexing your project we suggest getting a private API key.
 You can retrieve endpoints for some networks for free from SubQuery Network itself.